Some dogs have all the luck but it didnít seem like Lexie was one of them until she made her way to the Franklin County Humane Society shelter.

 Lexie and her sister Serena came to the shelter very thin and almost hairless due to a severe case of mange.
 Lexie was also heartworm positive.
 At the shelter, Lexie was treated her both conditions.

-When the case was finally resolved, Kirkvliet was banned from owning animals in
+When the case was finally resolved, Kirkvliet was banned from owning animals in Florida and all three abandoned dogs were offered for adoption and eventually found forever homes.

 In spite of her history of abuse, Lexie is a very loving and affectionate dog.
 She is social and loves the company of both people and other dogs and is always up for a new adventure.